BabDev/Podcast-Manager/README.markdown

 Compatibility
 ===============
 *Podcast Manager* is currently compatible with Joomla!
-2.5.6 or newer and requires PHP 5.3 or later.
+3.4.0 or newer and requires PHP 5.3 or later.

-Joomla!
-2.5.6 is the minimum supported version of the 2.5 series due to supporting both Joomla!
-2.5 and 3.x with a single package and the necessary support code not being present in earlier versions of 2.5.
-Also, high level security issues exist in older versions of 2.5, and as such, they will NOT be supported.
-Older versions of Podcast Manager compatible with older versions of Joomla! (the first supported version was Joomla!
-1.6) are available from the downloads section of this repository.

 Requirements
 ===============